Antiplatelet therapy

 Overview of Treatment

-Types and Mechanisms of Treatment
+Types of Treatment and Mechanisms

-Antiplatelet drugs are mainly divided into three categories: 1) Cyclooxygenase (COX) inhibitors like aspirin, which irreversibly inhibit prostaglandin synthesis within platelets; 2) P2Y12 receptor antagonists such as clopidogrel and prasugrel, which block ADP-induced platelet aggregation; 3) Phosphodiesterase inhibitors like cilostazol, which increase intracellular cAMP to inhibit activation.
+Antiplatelet drugs are mainly divided into three categories: 1) Cyclooxygenase (COX) inhibitors like aspirin, which irreversibly inhibit prostaglandin synthesis within platelets; 2) P2Y12 receptor antagonists such as clopidogrel and prasugrel, which block ADP-induced platelet aggregation; 3) Phosphodiesterase inhibitors like cilostazol, which increase intracellular cAMP in platelets to inhibit activation.

 Indications